qcarpentier/lovelace/README.md

 - When implementing or fix a feature, **comment your code.**
 - Follow the code style of the project, **including indentation.**
 - Add or change the **documentation** as needed. (for example, the `!help` command)
-- Before commit, run the command ``yarn run codequality`` and make sure there's no errors.
+- Before commit, run the command ``yarn run lint && yarn run test`` and make sure there's no errors.
 - You must create branch by feature, **your commits should only contain changes for your feature, they should not change any other files**.
 - You must respect [**the naming convention**](https://www.grafikart.fr/tutoriels/nommage-commit-1009) of commits.